johan-gorter/autopilot/README.md

 To give one example, in the web application we just created, when we browse to `/api/comment?issueId=a`, the whole server crashes.

-So how do we create web applications that enable Copilot chat to be used as an autopilot to create most of the code?
+How can we build web applications that use Copilot chat as an autopilot for generating most of the code?
-Let's recap what we have learned:
+Here's a summary of what we've discovered:

  - We need to create a lot of small files of documentation, in order to provide the right input to Copilot chat.
  - We need to split up the code into small files, so Copilot chat can create them using a single prompt.